Estate Planning, Probate, Guardianship & Elder Law

 Read more about how estate planning can benefit you.

 You, the one placing the property into the trust, are known as the Grantor of the trust.
 The person who oversees the property in the trust is the Trustee, and the person(s) who receives the benefit of the property held in the trust is known as the Beneficiary.
 When your trust is created, there is a good chance you will be Grantor, Trustee and Beneficiary.
-If or when you become incapacitated, you will have named a Successor Trustee who will assume overseeing the property in your trust.
+If or when you become incapacitated, you will be named a Successor Trustee who will assume the responsibility of overseeing the property in your trust.

 An irrevocable trust is a trust with terms and provisions that cannot be changed by the Grantor.

-A revocable trust, which is a very common estate plan, allows the Grantor to amend the terms of the trust and/or take back title of the property in the trust at any time.
+A revocable trust, which is a very common estate plan, allows the Grantor to amend the terms of the trust and/or take back the title of the property in the trust at any time.